Carchyj/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4. program that prints the alphabets execpt q and e in lowercase, followed by a new line.
 5. program that prints all single digit numbers of base 10 starting from 0, folllowed by a new line.
 6. program that prints all single digit numbers of base 10 starting from 0 using putchar.
-7. prgram that prints the lowercase alphabets but in reverse.
+7. program that prints the lowercase alphabets but in reverse.
+8. program that prints all the numbers of base 16 in lowercase.